donishadsmith/neurocaps/README.md

 )
 ```
 ```
-2025-04-20 18:00:20,925 neurocaps.analysis.cap [INFO] No groups specified.
+2025-05-06 18:00:20,925 neurocaps.analysis.cap [INFO] No groups specified.
 Using default group 'All Subjects' containing all subject IDs from `subject_timeseries`.
-The `self.groups` dictionary will remain fixed unless the `CAP` class is re-initialized.
+The `self.groups` dictionary will remain fixed unless the `CAP` class is re-initialized or ``self.clear_groups()`` is used.
 ```
 **Plot Outputs:**